We at St. Andrew’s strive to achieve the ideal of equal justice and equal opportunities for people of color and the oppressed.

 - How to be an Anti-Racist by Ibram X. Kendi

-- Our Current Book: Be the Bridge: Pursuing God's Heart for Racial Reconciliation by Latasha Morrison
+- Be the Bridge: Pursuing God's Heart for Racial Reconciliation by Latasha Morrison

 As part of St. Andrew's series on Racial Healing, Justice, and Reconciliation, Terry Roberts, President of the Deacon John Graves Foundation, shared his research about the first recorded use of slaves in Madison, CT, as taken from the journals recorded by generations of the Deacon John Graves family, starting in 1685.